littensy/reflex/docs/docs/advanced-guides/server-client-sync.md

 2.  `dispatch`: A user-defined callback that sends shared dispatched actions to the clients.
 It receives an array of actions and a player to send them to.

 3.  `hydrateRate`: The rate in seconds at which the server should send the latest state to the clients.
-The default is `5`, which means that every five seconds, every client passed to `start` will re-hydrate their store with the latest state.
+The default is `60`, which means that every minute, every client passed to `start` will re-hydrate their store with the latest state.

 It returns a broadcaster object, which has two properties: